 As of right now over, 20 states plan to be reopening there doors this week.
 People are torn about whether this is a good idea or not.
 Will things get good or better?
 Will cases spike or drop?
 All these uncertainties have led to many conflicting reports, but what is true?
-Personally, if we do these five activities things will be a-okay.
+Five Things You Should Be Doing As Your State Reopens:

 Take It Easy